 It’s a personal decision; some divers use board shorts in the winter and others use a dry suit in the summer!
 During winter months (Nov-Feb) it can get quite chilly.
-Water temperatures vary around 30°C or 80-83°F in the summer and 25°C 78-79°F in the winter.
+Water temperatures vary around 30°C or 80-83°F in the summer and 26°C 78-79°F in the winter.

 20. What do you provide during our trip?

 We provide our happy professional staff, water, fruit, fast boats, a first aid kit and emergency oxygen.
 If you book a VIP trip we can include a private boat, post dive/snorkel beer, and a Mexican lunch including our famous guacamole.

 21. How much should I tip the boat crew and guide?

 Tips are always appreciated.
 You might like to check dive forums and the Facebook Group “Cozumel 4 You” for reference.
 20% would be a good tip, 10% would be base for standard service and above 20% if you think the team did an amazing job.
 At PSD we encourage our staff to share all tips daily.
 If you dive multiple days we appreciate daily tips, as staff may vary from day to day.

 22. Do you have a storefront location?

 23. I’ll be staying on the mainland in Playa/Cancún.
 Where can I meet you?

 The ferry service from Playa del Carmen to Cozumel runs every hour for most of the day.
 From the ferry terminal in Cozumel to our marina the taxi ride is about 5-10 minutes depending on traffic and it costs about 120 pesos.